sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   Tenderloin, especially at night.
 We repeat,
   *stay out of the Tenderloin at night*.)
 Familiarize yourself with the neighbourhoods and use common sense.
-* Fun fact - it has [the lowest proportion of children of any major city in the US](http://www.huffingtonpost.com/2012/03/09/families-flee-san-francisco_n_1335639.html)!
+* Fun fact - it has [the lowest proportion of children](http://www.huffingtonpost.com/2012/03/09/families-flee-san-francisco_n_1335639.html) of any major city in the US!
-  If you hate the smelly little buggers, you're in good company.

 #### Transportation
 * MUNI is the basic transit service, there are buses, streetcars, cable cars